Trump Tariffs Will “Harm” Housing Costs, NAHB Opposes

 There’s been plenty of speculation about what a second Trump term means for the housing market.

-We now know President Trump’s first action will likely cause higher home prices, particularly in regions with significant new developments, and keep inventory tight for prospective home buyers in an already tough landscape.
+We now know President Trump’s action will likely cause higher home prices, particularly in regions with significant new developments, and keep inventory tight for prospective home buyers in an already tough landscape.
 This doesn’t include the impacts from his anti-immigration policies.

 Many people gain wealth through homeownership.
 If you’re ready to buy or build a house, help yourself by improving your profile, learning to negotiate, and getting down payment assistance and/or closing cost assistance.